jmg292/pyrayhunter/README.md

 ## Caveats

 I'm using this tool to help me learn more about Rayhunter and to develop tooling around LTE analysis.
 It's subject to change at a whim and it very definitely should not be relied upon in high risk situations.

+**Download file sizes**: This tool validates that downloaded QMDL file sizes matches the QMDL file size on disk, and logs if there's a mismatch.
+There is no size information available for PCAP files via the HTTP API.